The Alloy Block: Construction and changes

 As of October 2019, demolition of the site's preexisting structures had begun.
 The first tower, designated as 100 Flatbush Avenue, was supposed to have been built by 2022, and the second tower would have been completed by 2025.
 Alloy announced in December 2019 that the first tower would be the first fully-electric mixed-use skyscraper in New York City; the first tower was pushed back to 2023 and the second tower was delayed to 2026.
 The project was delayed significantly due to the COVID-19 pandemic in New York City.
 In May 2021, Alloy announced that, due to a steep decline in office space during the pandemic, the office space at 100 Flatbush Avenue would be scrapped.
-The number of apartments at 100 Flatbush would increase from 257 to 441.
-By the middle of that year, the project had received a construction loan of $240 million, allowing work on the project to commence.
+The number of apartments at 100 Flatbush would increase from 257 to 441, and the residential address of that tower was changed to 505 State Street.

+By the middle of 2021, the project had received a construction loan of $240 million, allowing work on the project to commence.
 The development was renamed the Alloy Block.
-Work on the first tower's foundation started in December 2021.
-The superstructure of 100 Flatbush was constructed starting in June 2022.
-The first tower is expected to have 45 affordable apartments and 396 market rate apartments with the address 505 State Street, as well as retail space at 100 Flatbush Avenue.
+Work on 505 State Street's foundation started in December 2021, and the superstructure of 505 State Street was constructed starting in June 2022.
+505 State Street topped out during January 2023, and the developers launched an affordable housing lottery for first tower's affordable-housing apartments that October.
+Over 107,000 people applied for the affordable apartments.
+Leasing for the market-rate apartments commenced in January 2024, and 505 State Street was finished by that April.

+The Khalil Gibran International Academy relocated to 505 State Street in November 2024.
+Alloy Development refinanced 505 State Street that December with a $290 million mortgage from New York Life Real Estate Investors; by then, that building was 85 percent leased.
+In February 2025, Alloy announced plans for another structure in the complex, known as One Third Avenue.
+That August, Alloy Development received a $495 million construction loan for One Third Avenue.